 Smartphones, tablets, laptops, desktops…. they all mean you can create and grow your own online portfolio too via social media channels and your own website.

-Case study: Carl and Alex Smith
+Jobs in fishing case study: Carl and Alex Smith

 The Sussex boys were not even teenagers when they started making videos, learning as they went via their channel, which is still a YouTube ‘must-watch’ for me.